NeutralDan/TeacherTraining/Subject Pedagogy Notes/Week 7 - How do Children Learn 4.md

 ## R4P

-> Poor week for R4P materials.
-Have been covered in the weekly reflection sheet.
+> Have been covered in the weekly reflection sheet.
 ---

 ## SP8